microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/QuickStart/README.md

 ## How this sample works

-This program makes use of a clientID and redirectUri that is shared by all Web API samples.
+This program makes use of a `clientID` and `redirectUri` shared by all Web API samples.

 ### Setup

-This sample doesn't require any setup other that specifying the test environment URL.
+This sample doesn't require any setup other than specifying the test environment URL.

-### Demonstrate
+### Demonstrates

 - Microsoft Authentication Library (MSAL) for service authentication
 - Web client configuration